troy-em/troy-em/README.md

 - 👋 Hi, I’m @troy-em
 - 👀 I’m interested in the MERN Stack, Python, Django, Js, PHP, Angular
-- 🌱 I’m currently learning go language
+- 🌱 I’m currently learning typescript
 - 💞️ I’m looking to collaborate in any cool projects
 - 📫 How to reach me => muiae4@gmail.com